You can download and print these PDF files for use within your family.

 Using the 2014 Edition with a previous edition would be difficult because of the extensive changes.

 These corrections apply to the 2014 edition.
+These may have been fixed in your printed copy of the curriculum.

 Lesson 7, page 34 - The second photo on the left was incorrectly captioned "Tikal, Guatemala".
 The caption should read "Teotihuacan, Mexico".